 West Virginia – Reduced Practice Authority

 West Virginia’s regulatory structure is Reduced Practice.
-Reduced Practice states place some limitations NP autonomy.
-While NPs may not require constant supervision, they face limitations on specific aspects of patient care, such as prescribing certain medications or performing certain procedures independently.
+Reduced Practice Authority states place some limitations NP autonomy.

 West Virginia, USA